Jacqueline Creft: Early years of militancy of exile

 Jacqueline Creft studied political science at Carleton University in Ottawa, Canada, and returned to Grenada at the end of 1971.
 She became involved in the revolutionary struggle early on, and was already participating in the New Jewel Movement from its beginning.
-In January 1973, she was among those who led an unprecedented protest against the British aristocrat Lord Brownlow, cousin of Elizabeth II of the United Kingdom, when he erected a gate on his estate of La Sagesse, denying the community its traditional privileges of access to the beach and use of the pastures.
-The protest was organized by members of Jewel, including Maurice Bishop.
+In January 1973, she was among those who led an unprecedented protest against the British aristocrat Lord Brownlow, when he erected a gate on his estate of La Sagesse, denying the community its traditional privileges of access to the beach and use of the pastures.
+The protest was organized by members of JEWEL, including Maurice Bishop.

-In 1976 and 1977, Creft resided in Trinidad and Tobago, where she was the regional coordinator for youth affairs in Christian Action for Development in the Eastern Caribbean (CADEC), a branch of the Caribbean Conference of Churches (CCC), until the government of Eric Williams (influenced by journalist Rickey Singh) banned her from the country.
+In 1976 and 1977, Creft resided in Trinidad and Tobago, where she was the regional coordinator for youth affairs within Christian Action for Development in the Eastern Caribbean (CADEC), a branch of the Caribbean Conference of Churches (CCC), until the government of Eric Williams (influenced by journalist Rickey Singh) banned her from the country.
 She returned to Grenada in 1977, but the government of Prime Minister Eric Gairy refused to give her work "as I was a new mother", Jacqueline complained.

 On 4 December 1977, Creft's son Vladimir was born.
 She then travelled to Barbados with the organization Women and Development.
 She returned to Grenada to participate in the revolution of 13 March 1979.